 Difference between iCloud and CloudMe

-Difference between iCloud and CloudMe :
+Differences between iCloud and CloudMe are as follows:

 |It is owned by Apple Incorporation.||It is owned by CloudMe AB.|